mullwar/telebot/README.md

         url: 'https://....', // HTTPS url to send updates to.
         host: '0.0.0.0', // Webhook server host.
         port: 443, // Server port.
-        maxConnections: 40 // Optional.
+        maxConnections: 40, // Optional.
 Maximum allowed number of simultaneous HTTPS connections to the webhook for update delivery
+        secretToken: process.env.SECRET_TOKEN // Optional.
+A secret token to be sent in a header “X-Telegram-Bot-Api-Secret-Token” in every webhook request, 1-256 characters.
+Only characters A-Z, a-z, 0-9, _ and - are allowed.
+The header is useful to ensure that the request comes from a webhook set by you.
     },
     allowedUpdates: [], // Optional.
 List the types of updates you want your bot to receive.
 Specify an empty list to receive all updates.
     usePlugins: ['askUser'], // Optional.
 Use user plugins from pluginFolder.